Skip to Content

 South Carolina SNAP

-Eligibility is based on 130% of the federal poverty guidelines.
-For example, a single mother of two whose gross monthly income is $2,887 or less may qualify for benefits.
+SNAP eligibility is based on 130% of the federal poverty guidelines.
+For instance, a single mother of two with a gross monthly income of $2,887 or less may qualify.

 How do I apply for food stamps in SC?